Fantomas42/django-app-namespace-template-loader/README.rst

 Examples:
 ---------

-You want to change the title of the admin site, you would originally created this template: ::
+You want to change the titles of the admin site, you would originally created this template: ::

     $ cat my-project/templates/admin/base_site.html